chrisyandev/iOS_Arkanoid/README.md

 Be sure to include in your README which question you are answering, and any special instructions for building and running the solution.

 The code must be written in some combination of Objective-C or Swift and Objective-C++ and/or C++, and all files required to build and deploy the app must be provided.

-Submit your entire project, including documentation (at least a README file with any notes and a description of the user controls for each part) to the D2L dropbox.

 You are to work in groups of two or three and all will receive the same mark.
 Your submission should be in a single ZIP file using the naming convention A00ABC_A00DEF_Asst3.zip or A00ABC_A00DEF_GHI_Asst3.zip, where ABC, DEF and GHI are your student numbers.